WilliamMcEnery/FinalYearProject/geo-locator-backend/README.md

 ### Setting up configuration

-- Create a file called `.env` in the root directory `geo-locator-backend`,
+- Create a file called `.env` in the root directory `geo-locator-backend`.
 - Copy and paste the contents of this [file](.env.sample) .env.sample looks like: